 Once customers realize that this is the case, and that HANA just works, and it provides consolidation, TCO reduction and all the new functionality in their Business Suite applications, they will move.
 I believe the number of customers will double in 2015.
 Let’s wait and see!

-Appleby and Bluefin Solutions indeed did not migrate a 7TB DB in one week or transform finance and payroll in a second week.
-The actual implementation times for doing these things is much longer than this.
+Appleby and Bluefin Solutions did not migrate a 7TB DB in one week or transform finance and payroll in a second week.
+The actual implementation times for doing these things are much longer than this.
 This matches the types of sales claims made by people who don’t spend time on projects and are in sales mode.

 Analytics were listed as 100x faster.
 But this is inconsistent with the messaging from Bill McDermott.
-He promised 100,000x performance increase as we covered in How Accurate Was SAP About HANA Being 100,000x Faster Than Any Other Technology in the World?
+He promised a 100,000x performance increase as we covered in How Accurate Was SAP About HANA Being 100,000x Faster Than Any Other Technology in the World?
 But even that reported number is likely not accurate.
 As the same issue of hardware applies.
 And is unmentioned by Appleby.

 It is also unlikely that there was “no muss and no fuss.”
-All HANA implementations have both technical issues, as well as long term high maintenance overhead.
+All HANA implementations have both technical issues as well as long term high maintenance overhead.